quark-bot-discord/quark-languages/en_gb/commands/setup/ignore/response-success.md

 ```
-Now ignoring actions done by
+Now ignoring actions done by {users}

-No longer ignoring actions done by
+No longer ignoring actions done by {users}

-Now ignoring messages with the exact content
+Now ignoring messages with the exact content: {text}

-No longer ignoring messages with the exact content
+No longer ignoring messages with the exact content: {text}

-Now ignoring actions done by
+Now ignoring actions done by {users}

-No longer ignoring actions done by
+No longer ignoring actions done by {users}

-Now ignoring messages in
+Now ignoring messages in {channel}

-No longer ignoring messages in
+No longer ignoring messages in {channel}
 ```